stochasticHydroTools/DoublyPeriodicStokes/README.md

 The triply periodic mode (FCM) will use a Gaussian, the tolerance parameter can be specified instead of the support (which will be autocomputed from it).

 Other kernels can be used, but the interface does not allow them for the moment, since the specific kernel parameters are still a work in progress.

+The file dpstokes.py contains more info about this.